Microsoft Licensing — Procurement Guide

 CSP to EA — Consolidation for Discounts

-If your Dynamics 365 usage has grown and stabilised, consolidating from CSP into an EA can reduce per-user costs by 15–30 %.
+If your Dynamics 365 usage has grown and stabilised, consolidating from CSP into an EA can reduce per-user costs by 15 to 30%.
 The optimal moment is when you can confidently predict your minimum user count for a 3-year period.
 Negotiate the EA to include only the stable minimum — any users above that threshold can remain on CSP for flexibility.
 When transitioning, align the CSP subscription end dates with the EA start date.
 Cancel CSP subscriptions only after confirming EA licences are active and assigned.

 3